-- 41.1 In order to use the designation "neonatal intensive care unit" or "NICU", a hospital shall obtain approval from the Department's Division of Facilities Regulation.
-Said approval shall be issued by the Department if the NICU meets the requirements defined herein. - a) Each hospital shall renew this NICU designation annually. - 41.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a NICU. - 41.3 A hospital that has not received approval by the Department under this section shall not use the designation "neonatal intensive care unit" to describe any such services provided. - 41.4 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 41.13, 41.14 and 41.15 (below).
-A hospital that operates a neonatal intensive care unit approved by the Department shall upgrade its capabilities and services as needed to meet the recommendations of the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists. - 41.5 A NICU shall provide consultation, transportation, and professional educational offerings to staff of other obstetrical facilities in the state. - 41.6 A hospital that operates a neonatal intensive care unit approved by the Department shall have written protocols in place that incorporate the following components: - a) continuous involvement of parents in an infant's care to maximize pre-discharge education regarding care of the infant;
+- 41.1 In order to use the designation "neonatal intensive care unit" or "NICU", a hospital shall obtain approval from the Department's Office of Facilities Regulation.
+Said approval shall be issued by the Department if the NICU meets the requirements defined herein. - a) Each hospital shall renew this NICU designation annually. - 41.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a NICU. - 41.3 A hospital that has not received approval by the Department under this section shall not use the designation "neonatal intensive care unit" or "NICU" or any substantially similar phrase to describe any such services provided and shall not provide neonatal intensive care unit services. - 41.4 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 41.14, 41.15 and 41.16 (below).
+A hospital that operates a neonatal intensive care unit approved by the Department shall upgrade its capabilities and services as needed to meet the recommendations of the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists. - A hospital that operates a NICU and determines that the NICU no longer meets minimum standards herein shall notify the Department of Health and file a plan of correction within fifteen (15) days of such determination by a hospital.
+The plan of correction shall be subject to section 65.0. - 41.6 A NICU shall provide consultation, transportation, and professional educational offerings to staff of other obstetrical facilities in the state. - 41.7 A hospital that operates a neonatal intensive care unit approved by the Department shall have written protocols in place that incorporate the following components: - a) continuous involvement of parents in an infant's care to maximize pre-discharge education regarding care of the infant; - b) nursing orientation and ongoing inservice education in the theory and skills necessary to function in a neonatal intensive care unit environment; - c) emergency transport of infants to the neonatal intensive care unit from other facilities; - d) administration, credentialing of staff, and staffing patterns of the neonatal intensive care unit.

-- b) nursing orientation and ongoing inservice education in the theory and skills necessary to function in a neonatal intensive care unit environment; - c) emergency transport of infants to the neonatal intensive care unit from other facilities; - d) administration, credentialing of staff, and staffing patterns of the neonatal intensive care unit.
+41.8 An existing neonatal intensive care unit shall maintain an average daily census of at least fifteen (15) neonates.

-- 41.7 An existing neonatal intensive care unit shall maintain an average daily census of at least fifteen (15) neonates.
-Failure to maintain this volume level shall result in the penalties set forth in section 41.16 herein. - 41.8 As part of the approval process for a new (or proposed) neonatal intensive care unit, the hospital shall provide data to the Department demonstrating a reasonable expectation of referrals of high risk maternity patients so that an average daily census of at least fifteen (15) neonates is achievable within two (2) years of its opening date. - 41.9 As part of the approval process for a new (or proposed) neonatal intensive care unit, the hospital shall also provide any available data to the Department regarding whether the addition of the proposed neonatal intensive care unit is likely to result in the average daily census falling below fifteen (15) neonates at any existing neonatal intensive care unit(s) in the state.
+- 41.9 As part of the approval process for a new (or proposed) neonatal intensive care unit, the hospital shall provide data to the Department demonstrating a reasonable expectation of referrals of high risk maternity patients so that an average daily census of at least fifteen (15) neonates is achievable within two (2) years of its opening date. - 41.10 As part of the approval process for a new (or proposed) neonatal intensive care unit, the hospital shall also provide any available data to the Department regarding whether the addition of the proposed neonatal intensive care unit is likely to result in the average daily census falling below fifteen (15) neonates at any existing neonatal intensive care unit(s) in the state.
 If this outcome is likely, the proposal shall describe how the overall quality of care for all very low birth weight neonates in the state will be improved with the addition of the proposed unit.